 Archie's, SE8 4BX

-Small cafe and bar in a railway arch next to Deptford Station, specialising in cheese-based food.
+Archie's was a small cafe and bar in a railway arch next to Deptford Station, specialising in cheese-based food.
+It has now closed.

 It's a small space, tucked inside a railway arch, with an even smaller open kitchen at the back.
 A fridge to one side holds bottles and cans of craft beer, and shelves next to this are stacked with ingredients including spices, wheel-shaped pasta (for their version of macaroni cheese), and house-made pickles photo.